C2D3 Computational Biology Annual Symposium 2026

 gamze gürsoy.jpg

-I am an Assistant Professor of Computational Biology in the Department of Applied Mathematics and Theoretical Physics (DAMPT) at the University of Cambridge.
+I am an Assistant Professor of Computational Biology in the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge.
 My lab focuses on developing algorithmic and machine learning approaches to address key challenges in biology and medicine.
 Our research aims to uncover the molecular mechanisms underlying gene dysregulation through functional genomics data, quantify and mitigate privacy risks associated with sharing and analyzing omics datasets, and integrate clinical and genetic information to improve the precision of patient phenotyping.
 We design adaptable computational methods that keep pace with emerging data modalities and analytical demands, with particular emphasis on privacy-preserving analysis and knowledge extraction.
 I lead a multidisciplinary team of computational and experimental researchers and foster cross-disciplinary training opportunities within the group.

 • Sam Ip